thinkingcow/homeassistant/README.md

 ```
 9. Misc notes:
    - `num2words`, used by `convert.bash` is included in the Rhasspy.deb package
-      but doesn't seem to work.
+      but doesn't work for me.
 I copied the binary to /usr/bin, and changed
-      the #! line to point to the Rhasspy installed version of python.
+      the #! line to point to the Rhasspy installed version of python to fix it.
-Raspberry Pi's chew through sd cards when configured as described here.
+   -  Raspberry Pis chew through sd cards when configured as described
-Consequently, about once per year you should swap out the sd card for a new
+      here.
+Consequently, about once per year you should swap out the
-one to minimise the chance of disk corruption.
-I find [rpi-clone](https://github.com/billw2/rpi-clone) works well for the task.
+      sd card for a new one to minimise the chance of disk corruption.
+      I find [rpi-clone](https://github.com/billw2/rpi-clone) works well
+      for the task.